Climatenza – Coca-Cola – Proof of Concept, SSSL Eluru

 Total revenue

-Investor Inputs (EV Fleet)
+Investor Inputs (TES)

 Total @ Today price